 During the year ended December 31, 2017, we incurred operating losses of approximately \$606,400.
 However, we recorded no income tax benefit for the approximately \$347,500 (\$95,632 net of tax) of general and administrative expenses treated as deferred start-up expenditures for tax purposes and approximately \$258,600 (\$71,155 net of tax) of tax losses resulting in tax loss carryforwards.
 The net operating loss carry forwards are available for application against future taxable income for 20 years expiring in 2037.
 Tax losses incurred after December 31, 2017 have an indefinite carry forward period.
 However, the tax loss incurred after December 31, 2017 and carried forward can only offset 80 percent of future taxable income.
 The benefit associated with the net operating loss carry forward will more-likely-than-not go unrealized unless future operations are successful except for their offset against the deferred tax liability created by the acquired CoNCERT license and "Know-How."
-Since the success of future operating losses have not been recorded in the condensed consolidated financial statements except for a benefit from the sente to parating losses have not been recorded in the condensed consolidated financial statements except for a benefit from the reduction in the deferred tax liability created by amortization of the intangible from the acquired Know How.
-As of December 31, 2016 and through October 4, 2017, the Company had no net operating losses for federal and state income tax purposes since Promet's members were taxed separately on their proportionate share of Promet's income.
+Since the success of future operating losses have not been recorded in the condensed consolidated financial statements except for a benefit as liability created by amortization of the intangible from the acquired Know-How.
+As of December 31, 2016 and through October 4, 2017, the Company had no net operating losses for federal and state income tax purposes since Promet's members were taxed separately on their proportionate share of Promet's income, deductions, losses and credits.

 Clinical Trial Accruals / Research and Development.
-As part of the process of preparing our consolidated financial statements, we are required to estimate expenses resulting from our obligations under contracts with vendors, CRO's and consultants and under clinical site agreements related to conducting our clinical trials.
+As part of the process of preparing our consolidated financial statements, we are required to estimate expenses resulting from our obligations under contracts with vendors, CROs and consultants and under clinical site agreements related to conducting our clinical trials.
 The financial terms of these contracts vary and may result in payment flows that do not match the period over which materials or services are provided under such contracts.